 We believe evidence is a duty, not a chore

-Our digital therapeutics aren’t just based on science: They’ve been proven effective in gold-standard clinical trials.
+Our digital treatments aren’t just based on science: They’ve been proven effective in gold-standard clinical trials.

 Setting the standard for rigorous clinical evidence